-Students coming from the Washington-Baltimore area may travel by bus to State Road, Delaware, and then transfer to buses for Dover.
+Students coming from the Washington-Baltimore area may travel by bus to State Road, Delaware, or Harrington, Delaware, and then transfer to buses for Dover.

 Those students who come from areas south of Washington may take the train to Wilmington and change to buses for Dover.
+Airline service is available to Wilmington, Washington, Baltimore, and Philadelphia for connections with buses to Dover.